 Ten Percent Happier

-Dan Harris, a journalist, hosted him and an author who experienced a panic attack on live television; ten Percent Happier focuses on a wide range of mental health topics from enlightenment and meditation to other science-based techniques for overcoming issues with anxiety productivity and relationships.
-Harris believes happiness can be trained with a bit of effort, and in this podcast, he shares expert advice and funny conversations with other experts and knowledgeable people.
+Dan Harris is a journalist and an author who experienced a panic attack on live television.
+He hosts ten Percent Happier, which focuses on a wide range of mental health topics from enlightenment and meditation to other science-based techniques for overcoming issues with anxiety, productivity, and relationships.

 While a podcast may be an effective resource of support and relief for those living with anxiety, it is not a replacement for therapy.
 When left untreated, anxiety can worsen and interfere with personal relationships, daily responsibilities, and employment and even lead to more serious mental health concerns.
 If you believe you may be living with an anxiety disorder, it’s important to seek a diagnosis from a licensed professional to receive proper treatment.